Entrance Requirements and Procedures

 431 Darland Administration Building

-- The GRE score requirement is currently waived for spring of 2022 and fall of 2022.
-Scores from the General Test of the Graduate Record Examination are required.
-We receive them electronically, if you specify UMD as one of the recipients when you take the test.
+If you wish to submit GRE scores, you should specify UMD as one of the recipients when you take the test.
 The Duluth campus GRE institutional code is 6873.
-It is also a good idea to upload and/or self-report your scores as part of your online application.
-We do not require the GRE Math Subject Test
+We do not require the GRE Math Subject Test.

-- Letters of recommendation from three people who are familiar with your education/professional background.
+We require three letters of recommendation from people who are familiar with your education/professional background.
 Request forms for the letter are part of the online application.
-Please note that you can submit your application even when your letters have not been submitted yet
+Please note that you can submit your application even when your letters have not been submitted yet.

 - Personal Statement

-- Please note that the following are not required and are therefore optional: Diversity Statement, Extenuating Circumstances Statement, Resume/CV, Writing Sample, and Description of Research
+Please note that the following are not required but may be included at your discretion: Diversity Statement, Extenuating Circumstances Statement, Resume/CV

-The Graduate School offers the Diversity of Views and Experiences (DOVE) Fellowship as an option for underrepresented groups.
+In addition to the standard Graduate Teaching Assistantships, the Graduate School also offers the Diversity of Views and Experiences (DOVE) Fellowship as an option for underrepresented groups.
 The fellowship is awarded to approximately 20 first-year students from underrepresented groups within a specific graduate program (U.S. citizens or permanent residents).
 The fellowship provides a $25,000 stipend, tuition at regular graduate school rates (up to 14 credits per semester), and subsidized health insurance for one academic year.
 Students who wish to be nominated must contact the Director of Graduate Studies in advance.
 The department deadline for this is January 25th.